openbikesensor/openbikesensor.github.io/content/en/docs/hardware/models.md

 ---
-parent: Hardware
+title: Model selection
+weight: 10
 ---

-# Model selection

 Starting to build an OpenBikeSensor, there are three models to choose from.